solarpx/ethers-abirpc/README.md

 ## Overview

-The crate defines the `abirpc!` macro along with several other utilities for ethers provider encapsulation.
-The `abirpc!` macro is implemented as an extension of the `abigen!` macro as shown in the example below.
+The crate defines the `abirpc!` macro along with several other utilities for [`ethers-rs`](https://github.com/gakonst/ethers-rs) provider encapsulation.
+The `abirpc!` macro is implemented as an extension of the ethers `abigen!` macro as shown in the example below.

 ```rust
 use ethers_abirpc::prelude::*;